05-440/05-640 Interaction Techniques (IxT) - Spring 2022

-It is expected that everyone in the class will do a final project, probably in teams of 2 or 3 students.
+It is expected that everyone in the class will do a final project, probably in teams of 2 to 4 students.
 Here are some ideas for final projects:

 - Create or edit a Wikipedia page about an interaction technique or about an inventor of one, with appropriate citations: